ADGEfficiency/adgefficiency.github.io/_posts/2020-11-16-guide-deep-learning.md

 Another landmark use of convolution is Le-Net-5 in 1998, a 7 layer convolutional neural network developed by Yann LeCun to classify handwritten digits.

-**The convolutional neural network is the workhorse of modern deep learning** - it can be used with text, audio, video and images.
+**The convolutional neural network is the original workhorse of the modern deep learning revolution** - it can be used with text, audio, video and images.

 Convolutional neural networks can be used to classify the contents of the image, recognize faces and create captions for images.
 They are also easy to parallelize on GPU - making them fast to train.

 ## What is the intuition and inductive bias of convolutional layers?

+Convolution itself is a mathematical operation, commonly used in signal processing.
 The 2D convolutional layer is inspired by our own visual cortex.

 The history of using convolution in artificial neural networks goes back decades to the neocognitron, an architecture introduced by Kunihiko Fukushima in 1980, inspired by the work of Hubel & Wiesel.

-Work by Hubel & Wiesel, both neurophysiologists, in the 1950's showed that individual neurons in the visual cortexes of mammals are activated by small regions of vision.
+Work by the neurophysiologists Hubel & Wiesel in the 1950's showed that individual neurons in the visual cortexes of mammals are activated by small regions of vision.

 <center><img align="center" width="50%" src="/assets/four-dl-arch/hubel.jpg"></center>

 <p align="center"><i>Hubel & Wiesel</i></p>

-Convolution itself is a mathematical operation, commonly used in signal processing.

 **A good mental model for convolution is the process of sliding a filter over a signal, at each point checking to see how well the filter matches the signal**.

 This checking process is pattern recognition, and is the intuition behind convolution - looking for small, spatial patterns anywhere in a larger space.  **The convolution layer has inductive bias for recognizing local, spatial patterns**.